What is the alfalfa weevil?

 Alfalfa weevil response and management options

-Apply insecticides according to label instructions and consider factors such as application method, rate, and pre-harvest intervals.
+Apply insecticides according to label instructions and consider factors such as the application method, rate, and pre-harvest intervals.

 Environmental and ecological considerations for alfalfa weevil treatment